meagar/rails_appcache/README.md

 In production, you'll get the correctly fingerprinted URL.

 ## `appcache_version_string`

+Every request for a manifest contains a unique version string, such as `/application-1.0.appcache`.
+This allows us to tell whether the browser is making a request for the *current* version of a manifest, and if not, serve a 404, causing the obsolete appcache to be thrown out.
+The closes the loop where a browser could have an old version of a cached file, request the new version, but fail to finish downloading the entire manifest before the user navigates.
+In this case (user navigation interrupting the manifest download), the browser would retain the old manifest, and continue to serve the legacy page if we weren't explicitly issuing a 404 and obsoleteing it.

+This also gives you a chance in JavaScript to listen for the obsoletion event, and potentially redirect the user to a dedicated update page.

 One common technique for expiring your appcache is to add a simple version string in a comment below the `CACHE MANIFEST` line.
 This helper outputs a continually changing string in development (the unix timestamp) and the current revision in production, meaning that each time you deploy your app (assuming you're using Capistrano) you will get a new appcache manifest and your clients will re-download your app.